This blog was last updated on March 3, 2021.

 Other Standardized Test Information

-The Preliminary Scholastic Aptitude Test (PSAT 10) exams for the 2019-2020 school year are administered between February 24–March 27, 2020 and April 14–30, 2020.
-Districts impacted by school closures are choosing to cancel standardized tests, including state-specific assessment tests, for the remainder of the school year.
+The Preliminary Scholastic Aptitude Test (PSAT 10) exams for the 2019-2020 school year were administered between February 24–March 27, 2020 and April 14–30, 2020.
+Districts impacted by school closures may have chosen to cancel standardized tests, including state-specific assessment tests, for the remainder of the 2019-2020 school year.